kairu9k/app-dev/README.md

 **Director:** Damien Leone
 **Release Year:** 2016

 *Terrifier* is a slasher horror film featuring Art the Clown, who terrorizes two women on Halloween night.
-The film is known for its graphic violence and chilling atmosphere.
+The film is known for its graphic violence and chilling atmosphere!

 ---